Priyanshu475/MYFitnessPal_MERN/README.md

 ![nutrient-details1](https://github.com/Priyanshu475/MyFitnessPal_MERN/assets/96469123/d9c92a49-ac55-44de-95c4-5b32939993b0)

-# Contains feature to store all your workouts stats.
+# It has a function that allows you to save all of your exercise stats.
-# A separate section for calculations of the all the essentials thing i.e-BMI,TDEE,etc.
+# A separate section for calculating all of the necessities, such as BMI, TDEE, and so on.
 ![calculating_ess1](https://github.com/Priyanshu475/MyFitnessPal_MERN/assets/96469123/f742592b-802f-4fe2-af6e-07b2c4f155b4)

 </br>